-To use this network option, you need to specify a database that everybody using the UNEEG EpiSight can access.
+To use this network option, you need to specify a database that everybody can access.
 Your IT administrator will provide you with the necessary information shown in the screenshot below.

-Please note that changes in these settings will only be applied after restarting UNEEG EpiSight.
+Please note that changes in these settings will only be applied after restarting the software.